 Pass/Unsold: An auctioneer will “pass” an item when it fails to generate enough bids to warrant a sale.
 That item is “Unsold” and will either be returned to the consignor or re-offered in a future auction.

 Payment: Payment can be made in the form of cash, check, wire transfer or major credit card.
 Credit cards are only accepted for totals up to $5,000 and must have a domestic billing address.
+Credit cards are not accepted for jewelry purchases.
 Merchandise paid for with a personal check will not be released until the check has cleared through our bank, which can take up to ten business days.
 PayPal is not an acceptable form of payment.
 The buyer’s premium and applicable taxes will be part of the invoice total.

 Phone Bid: For those who can’t attend the auction, Eldred’s has a limited number of phone lines available on a first-come, first-serve basis.
 To request a phone bid, please contact our offices at least 24 hours before the auction start time or submit a phone bid request form.
 On the day of the auction, a member of our staff will call you at the provided number just before your lot is scheduled to be offered.
 Once bidding has begin on the lot, our representative will inform you of the current bid level and ask if you would like to bid.

 Pre-Sale Notice: If you are a consignor who has a lot in an upcoming auction, we will mail you a “Pre-Sale Notice”, which provides the auction date and lot number, as well as the item’s estimate and reserve (if applicable).